Perfect 12-Team Fantasy Football Draft for 2025

 • Patrick Mahomes

-That’s 64 names total to get you through your first five rounds.
+Okay, that’s 62 names total to get you through your first five rounds.

 Round 6: Assess Your RBs

-If any of those aforementioned top 65 players are still available when it’s your time to draft in round six, then that’s who you ought to target (with the exception of avoiding both a QB and TE in the first eight rounds).
+If any of those aforementioned top 62 players are still available when it’s your time to draft in round six, then that’s who you ought to target (with the exception of avoiding both a QB and TE in the first eight rounds).
+Based on the consensus rankings across the fantasy industry, I think it’s very likely that a few of them will fall into your lap.

 Ideally, I want you to come out of the first six rounds of your draft with at least three running backs.
 So, if you only have one or two, then you really need to focus on that position in rounds 6 and 7 (and maybe round 8, depending on who falls to you).